Composition Theorems for Multiple Differential Privacy Constraints: A Method for Approximating -DP Composition

 \subsection{Example: Gaussian Mechanism}

-In Fig. \ref{fig:gaussian_approx}, we obtain empirically close lower and upper bounds on $1$-GDP compositions through double-DP, which will become arbitrarily tight once we generalize our results to $n$-DP composition, as $n$ increases.
-Note that FFT based methods \cite{koskela2020computing,gopi2021numerical} can already achieve arbitrarily close bounds, but are harder to use and more computationally expensive.
+In Figure \ref{fig:gaussian_approx}, we obtain empirically close lower and upper bounds on $1$-GDP compositions through double-DP, which will become arbitrarily tight once we generalize our results to $n$-DP composition, as $n$ increases.